Admissions

 Question: Is lunch provided to students each day?

-Answer: No, students have the option to purchase lunch using our new vendor Grauls Markets.
+Answer: No, students have the option to purchase lunch using our vendor Grauls Markets.
 Students are welcome to bring their own lunch too.

 Question: Do you have a school nurse?